Kenedy (footballer): Valladolid

 On 1 September 2022, Kenedy joined La Liga club Real Valladolid for an undisclosed fee.

+Loan to Pachuca

+On 20 May 2025, Kenedy joined Mexican club Pachuca on a one-year loan.

 International career

-Kenedy scored six goals in eight games for Brazil under-17 as they came third at the 2013 South American Championship in Argentina.
+Kenedy scored six goals in eight games for Brazil under-17s as they came third at the 2013 South American Championship in Argentina.

 Kenedy originally named as part of the Brazil under-20 squad for the 2015 World Cup in New Zealand, but missed the tournament with appendicitis, being replaced by Malcom as the team ended as runners-up.

 Style of play

 An NBC Sports article by Nicholas Mendola in 2018 credited Kenedy's versatility, stating "The Brazilian left-sided man can play virtually any field position besides center back".